Yepez1997/concurrencyGo/README.md

      - One or more greedy proccesses that are unfairly preventing one or more concurrent processes from accomplishing work as     efficiently as possible
      - Greedy worker holds on to a shared lock for its entirety whereas polite worker only hold one at a time - or perhaps only when it needs to
      - Keeping track of metrics is critical to discovering starvation
+     - Constrain memory access synchronization to critical sections
+     - Starvation can cause a program to behave inefficiently or incorrectly
+     - Can happen with outside resources
+   * `Concurrency Safety`
+      - concurency is a difficult area in computer science
+      - with go, can more cleary and safely write concurrent algorithms
+      - go's concurrent, low-latency, garbage collector
+      - no need for a thread pool
+      - go's concurrency primitives make it easier to compose larger concurrent programs - channels, selectors

+## Chapter 2  Modeling Your Code: Communicating Sequential Processes?
+   * `Concurrency vs Parallelism`